“With woman” is the literal meaning of the word midwife.

 Midwifery experience and teamwork

-Midwives at Marshfield Clinic are certified nurse midwives.
+Midwives with Marshfield Clinic Health System are certified nurse midwives.
 In other words, they are registered nurses with a master’s or doctoral degree in nursing, and certification in midwifery.

-Van Dreese is on a team of six midwives with more than 87 years of experience that has been a part of the Clinic for more than 30 years.
+Van Dreese is on a team of six midwives with more than 87 years of experience that has been a part of the Health System for more than 30 years.
 In that time, the team has delivered nearly 9,000 babies.

 While the national C-section rate is near 30 percent, the midwifery team has a rate of just 10-12 percent.